aryangupta290/Cricket-World-Cup---DBMS---CLI/README.md

 Delete Fucntions :

-1) deletemactches ( To delete a match from the database ) .
+1) deletematches ( To delete a match from the database ) .
 2) deleteplayers ( To delete a player from the database ) .
 3) deletevenues ( To delete a venue from the database ) .
 4) deletebatstat (To delete the batting statistics of a player from the database ) .